-8. FISHING RIGHTS
+7. FISHING RIGHTS

-As pointed out above, traditional fishing rights of unrestricted access to the sea were never established in Namibia and whatever common rights to the freedom of fishing existed, they have been replaced by a common property regime where the State exclusively controls the utilization of marine resources and access thereto.
+As pointed out above, traditional fishing rights of unrestricted access to the sea were never established in Namibia and whatever common law rights to the freedom of fishing existed, they have been replaced by a common property regime where the State exclusively controls the utilisation of marine resources and access thereto.

-$^{^{27}}$ See: O'Connell, supra, at 565, and the definition of 'optimum sustainable yield' in the Fishery Conservation Act, 1976, United States of America.
+1O'Connell, 1976, p.565, and the definition of optimum sustainable yield in the Fishery Conservation Act, 1976, United States of America.